-The ASA has been awarded a three-year Commonwealth grant that includes a program to help support primary care practitioners to enhance their clinical practice in sleep health.
-This work responds to Recommendation 9 of the Parliamentary Inquiry:
+The ASA has been awarded a three-year Commonwealth grant under the Health Peak and Advisory Bodies program that helps primary healthcare practitioners to enhance their clinical practice in sleep health.
+This work focuses on GPs, psychologists and primary care nurses, and responds to Recommendation 9 of the Parliamentary Inquiry:

 The Committee recommends that the Australian Government in consultation with the Royal Australian College of General Practitioners and other key stakeholders: